orbisius/orbisius-support-tickets/readme.txt

 n/a

 == Screenshots ==
+1. Submit ticket (as non-logged in user)
+1. Submit ticket (as logged in user)
+1. Listing user's tickets
+1. View ticket's info
-1. Plugin's Settings Page - todo
+1. Plugin's settings Page

 == Installation ==